AdnaneKhan/ActionsTOCTOU/README.md

 ### Examples

+I've added some example vulnerable workflows to the repository and used my own account to showcase the vulnerability. **Please DO NOT create test PRs against this repository.**

+If you want to use these workflows to test, then _mirror_ the repository by using GitHub's [repository import feature](https://github.com/new/import) and create a mirror.
+Then, enable Actions, create a test deployment environment and required reviewers rule, and use another account to create a PR with a dummy change (like adding a newline to the README), and use the script with modified files (the `test.sh` files or the `package.json`).

 The tool's help text is self-explanatory.
-If you use the GitHub CLI, you can pass the token like this:
+If you use the GitHub CLI, you can pass the token like from it:

 ```
  GH_TOKEN=`gh auth token` python3 actions_toctou.py -h